University of Massachusets Athletics

 Jana Drummond

-Jana Drummond will enter her ninth year on the Massachusetts women’s lacrosse staff in 2025-26 and fourth as the head coach.
+Jana Drummond enters her 10th year on the Massachusetts women’s lacrosse staff in 2027 and fifth as the head coach.

 Under Drummond, the UMass offense ranked second nationally in assists per game with 8.21, led by Fiona McGowan’s 2.53 assists per game that ranked seventh nationally.
 The Minutewomen averaged 19.58 ground balls per game to rank third nationally while ranking among the top-10 in points per game, scoring margin, scoring offense, shot percentage, and win percentage.